go-coldbrew/go-coldbrew.github.io/patterns/HTTP-gRPC.md

 | `UNIMPLEMENTED`       | 501              |
 | `DEADLINE_EXCEEDED`   | 504              |

-Full list of canonical error codes can be found in the [google/rpc/code.proto] file.
+Full list of gRPC status codes can be found in the [google/rpc/code.proto] file.

 ### Returning errors from RPC